Apply to vetted scholarship programs in one click

 Do grades matter for college admissions?

-Yes.
+Yes, grades matter.
 Grades are one of the most important factors that colleges consider when determining whether to admit students.
 In addition to grades, colleges want to see that students are challenging themselves by taking the most rigorous courses that they qualify for.
-In other words, it is valuable for colleges to see that you are earning good grades in hard classes.
+In other words, it is valuable for colleges to see that you are earning good grades in challenging classes.

 Therefore, if you have any extra time before college applications are due, spend that time trying to improve your grades as much as you can.
 However, if you truly are a B student working to your capacity, you can still attend a good college.
 Therefore, do not stress out over your grades, and instead, use that energy to put your best self forward!